Pelican: Breeding and lifespan

 The eggs are oval, white, and coarsely textured.
 All species normally lay at least two eggs; the usual clutch size is one to three, rarely up to six.
 Both sexes incubate with the eggs on top of or below the feet; they may display when changing shifts.
 Incubation takes 30–36 days; hatching success for undisturbed pairs can be as high as 95%, but because of sibling competition or siblicide, in the wild, usually all but one nestling dies within the first few weeks (later in the pink-backed and spot-billed species).
 Both parents feed their young.
 Small chicks are fed by regurgitation; after about a week, they are able to put their heads into their parents' pouches and feed themselves.
 Sometimes before, but especially after being fed the pelican chick may seem to "throw a tantrum" by loudly vocalizing and dragging itself around in a circle by one wing and leg, striking its head on the ground or anything nearby and the tantrums sometimes end in what looks like a seizure that results in the chick falling briefly unconscious; the reason is not clearly known, but a common belief is that it is to draw attention to itself and away from any siblings who are waiting to be fed.

 Parents of ground-nesting species sometimes drag older young around roughly by the head before feeding them.
 From about 25 days old, the young of these species gather in "pods" or "crèches" of up to 100 birds in which parents recognise and feed only their own offspring.
-By 6–8 weeks they wander around, occasionally swimming, and may practise communal feeding.
-Young of all species fledge 10–12 weeks after hatching.
+By six to eight weeks, they wander around, occasionally swimming, and may practise communal feeding.
+Young of all species fledge ten to 12 weeks after hatching.
 They may remain with their parents afterwards, but are now seldom or never fed.
 They are mature at three or four years old.
 Overall breeding success is highly variable.
 Pelicans live for 15 to 25 years in the wild, although one reached an age of 54 years in captivity.